Water Softener Installation in Lakeland, FL

 Lakeland has some of the hardest water in all of Florida.
-Polk County groundwater routinely tests between 20 and 30 grains per gallon -- far exceeding the "very hard" threshold of 7 GPG.
-If you have noticed thick white scale on your faucets, a sulfur smell from your taps, or stiff laundry that never feels clean, your water needs treatment.
-Pure Viva provides professional water softener installation throughout Lakeland with NSF-certified systems and a 10-year warranty.
+Polk County groundwater routinely tests between 20 and 30 grains per gallon, far exceeding the "very hard" threshold of 7 GPG.
+If you have noticed thick white scale on your faucets, a sulfur smell from your taps, or stiff laundry that never feels clean, professional water softener installation in Lakeland is the durable fix.
+Pure Viva installs NSF-certified systems throughout Lakeland with a 10-year warranty, sized to handle the region's extreme mineral load.

 We serve all of Lakeland and surrounding Polk County, including Auburndale, Winter Haven, Bartow, and Plant City.
 Our licensed technicians understand the unique challenges of Central Florida groundwater and design systems to handle the extreme mineral content found in this region.